Detecting hidden structures from a static loading experiment: topology optimization meets physics-informed neural

-Similar to density-based TO methods \citep{sigmund2013}, we relax the binary constraint on the material density by allowing intermediate values of $\rho$ between 0 and 1.
-This renders the problem amenable to gradient-based optimization, which underpins the PINN-based TO framework that we introduce in the next section.
-However, the challenge is to find an appropriate regularization mechanism that drives the optimized material distribution towards 0 and 1 rather than intermediate values devoid of physical meaning.
-As we will show in the discussion, common strategies employed in TO \citep{dorn2006,sigmund2013} do not yield satisfactory results in our PINN-based framework for geometry detection problems.
-Thus, we have developed a novel eikonal regularization scheme inspired from level-set methods and signed distance functions, which we will describe after presenting the general framework.
+Finally, we relax the binary constraint on the material density $\rho$ by allowing intermediate values between 0 and 1, which renders the problem amenable to gradient-based optimization.
+However, this requires adding an appropriate regularization mechanism to promote convergence of $\rho$ towards 0 or 1, a key yet challenging task \citep{benning2018, bertero2021}.
+As we will show in the discussion, common strategies employed in computational imaging and TO \citep{dorn2006,sigmund2013} do not yield satisfactory results in our PINN-based framework.
+Thus, we have developed a novel eikonal regularization scheme that we will describe after the general framework.